Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... d6

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence.
-Among the most prolific practitioners on the White side are Emanuel Lasker (10 games), Paul Keres (9 games), Frederick Yates (9 games).
-On the Black side, notable exponents include Oleg M Romanishin (41 games), Arshak B Petrosian (23 games), Dawid Markelowicz Janowski (14 games).
+Among the most prolific White practitioners are Emanuel Lasker (10 games), Paul Keres (9 games), Frederick Yates (9 games).
+Black-side regulars include Oleg M Romanishin (41 games), Arshak B Petrosian (23 games), Dawid Markelowicz Janowski (14 games).

 Practice on Chessiverse